Detroit 1986

 It started with a coworker warning the office that the State Fine Wine and Good Spirits stores were closing and a group of us running out to stock up.
 My employer decided to move me from the nonprofit to the for-profit arm of the company, launching an online training course I had been developing, this was obviously the perfect time.

-The company I worked for was in the medical device space, and so they quickly claimed we were essential workers and were only away from the office for about a month.
+The company I worked for is in the medical device space, and so they quickly claimed we were essential workers and were only away from the office for about a month.
 They also decided this was the perfect time to test out my new training program and brought in the first cohort.

 For years I had gained experience in the stereotactic and functional neurosurgery world, but it was all in theory.
 Now, I was finally going through my own training and gaining practical experience in the devices we manufacture from the user perspective.
-This would ultimately give me a particular skill set that the company couldn’t help but take advantage of.